bank-of-england/boeCharts/README.md

 ![](figures/example-1.png)

-For more detailed guidance, refer to the package [vignettes](https://tfsapp-liv/tfs/UnmanagedCollection/Shared%20Analytical%20Code/_git/boeCharts?path=%2Fvignettes&version=GBmaster&_a=contents) (also included in the package documentation, accessible from R).
+For more detailed guidance, refer to the package [vignettes](https://tfsapp-liv/tfs/UnmanagedCollection/Shared%20Analytical%20Code/_git/boeCharts?path=%2Fvignettes&version=GBmaster&_a=contents) (also included in the `boeCharts` documentation, accessible from within R once the package is installed).

 Contribute
 ----------